ltrujello/ltrujello.github.io/docs/category_theory/Universal Constructions and Limits/Representable Functors and Yoneda's Lemma.md

 Finally, we end this section with a curious connection to group theory.
 It turns out that Yoneda's Lemma can actually be used in the proof of Cayley's Theorem.
-Sometimes this statement is taken too literally by others and they think ``Yoneda's Lemma is a *generalization* of Cayley's Theorem'' but that is simply not true, so the reader is warned to not believe someone when they hear that.
+Sometimes this statement is taken too literally by others and they think "Yoneda's Lemma is a *generalization* of Cayley's Theorem" but that is simply not true, so the reader is warned to not believe someone when they hear that.
 Put simply, Yoneda's Lemma offers a bijection on sets which, with a little extra *separate* work, extends to an isomorphism of groups.